m-n/rundown/git-bisect.md

 ## Getting lazy-susan

 We assume that you have SBCL installed, and that you have Quicklisp installed and that your .sbclrc loads it.
-We'll clone lazy-susan into ~/quicklisp/local-projects:
+Clone lazy-susan into ~/quicklisp/local-projects, if you haven't already done so:

     cd ~/quicklisp/local-projects
     git clone https://github.com/m-n/lazy-susan